speechbrain/speechbrain/docs/source/installation.md

 import speechbrain as sb
 ```

+**Note:** Depending on your system configuration, you might want to install specific versions of PyTorch, or others packages needed within SpeechBrain.
+Of course, as it is system dependent, we can not provide a generic solution.

 ## Install locally

 Once you have created your python environment (Python 3.8+) you can simply type: